cherneva/flickr-cards/README.md

 ## To run the app

-1. Run `sh npm i`
+1. Run `npm i`
-2. Run `sh npm start` to run locally
+2. Run `npm start` to run locally
 3. Run `npm test` and verify all tests pass
-4. Run `sh npm run build` to build views and minify js/css
+4. Run `npm run build` to build views and minify js/css

 ## Link to a life demo